ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 1. Create an {{site.data.keyword.openshiftshort}} cluster from the [{{site.data.keyword.Bluemix}} catalog](/kubernetes/catalog/create?platformType=openshift).
 2. Under **Infrastructure** choose **VPC** or **Classic**,
    - For {{site.data.keyword.openshiftshort}} on VPC infrastructure, you are required to create a VPC and one subnet prior to creating the cluster.
-Create or us an existing VPC keeping in mind the following requirements:
+Create or use an existing VPC keeping in mind the following requirements:
       - One subnet that can be used for this tutorial, take note of the subnet's zone and name.
-      - Public gateway is attached to the subnet, for more details, see [Creating VPC clusters](/docs/openshift?topic=openshift-cluster-create-vpc-gen2&interface=ui).
+      - A public gateway is attached to the subnet, for more details, see [Creating VPC clusters](/docs/openshift?topic=openshift-cluster-create-vpc-gen2&interface=ui).
-   - Select the desired VPC.
-   - Select an existing **Cloud Object Storage** service or create one if required and then select.
 3. Under **Location**,
    - For {{site.data.keyword.openshiftshort}} on VPC infrastructure
       - Uncheck the inapplicable zones and subnets.
       - In the desired zone verify the desired subnet name and if not present click the edit pencil to select the desired subnet name
-   - For {{site.data.keyword.openshiftshort}} on Classic infrastructure follow the [Creating a standard classic cluster](/docs/openshift?topic=openshift-clusters#clusters_standard) instructions:
+   - For {{site.data.keyword.openshiftshort}} on Classic infrastructure:
       - Select a **Resource group**.
       - Select a **Geography**.
       - Select **Single zone** as **Availability**.
       - Choose a **Worker zone**.
+      - For more details, see the [Creating a standard classic cluster](/docs/openshift?topic=openshift-clusters#clusters_standard) instructions.
 4. Set the **OpenShift version** to **4.13.x**.
 5. Select your **OpenShift Container Platform (OCP) license**.
 6. Under **Worker pool**,